SydneyLoats/my-coe332-hws/README.md

-# COE 332 Homeworks from the Spring 2022 Semester
+# Contains COE 332 Homeworks from the Spring 2022 Semester